 Iron deficiency is less common in men than in women, nevertheless it’s important to have enough iron to ensure you can produce enough healthy red blood cells.
 Carnivores will generally find their iron intake sufficient through meat which is more bio-available and easily absorbed.
 Vegetarians should ensure that they take sufficient vitamin C to assist with iron absorption.
 For men the Australian RDI of iron is 8mg a day.
 Nature’s Own, Cenovis and Centrum all contribute 60% or more of this amount.
 Swisse delivers about 40% while Thompsons and Blackmores do not have any iron included at all.

 Magnesium plays an incredibly important role in the human body.
 Green vegetables, beans, nuts, legumes and seafood are all good sources, but magnesium absorption can be affected by too much fibre as well as too much zinc.
 Given most diets readily provide access to sufficient magnesium it is perhaps unsuprising that none of the multivitamins covered include more than 20% of the 420mg RDI for Australian men.
-Centrum and Nature’s Own have the most, with Thompsons the least at just 10mg.
+Centrum and Nature’s Own have the most at around 80mg, Microgenics, Swisse and Cenovis all have around 50mg, with Thompsons the least at just 10mg.
+Given the importance of magnesium this particular mineral should be front and centre.

 The men’s RDI for potassium is 3,800mg a day so it’s fortunate that it is fairly abundant in the foods that we eat.
 A large tomato will provide approximately 400mg, 100g of spinach will pack 558mg and a cup of yogurt about 550mg.
 Swisse and Nature’s Own are the only brands to include potassium in their multis, but with just 4mg in either of them, you won’t be relying on your vitamin for this particular mineral.

 Selenium is a mineral that is important for the thyroid, reproductive health (it boosts motility of sperm), thyroid regulation and is a powerful anti-oxidant.
 The RDI is 60mcg per day for Australian men.
-Centrum comes very close to that number with 55mcg while the other brands are about half that level.
+Microgenics goes all in with 150mcg, Centrum comes close to the RDI with 55mcg while the other brands are about half that level.
 A single brazil nut can provide 140mcg of selenium, so be mindful to keep your upper limit below 400mcg to avoid unwanted side-effects.

 After the vitamins and minerals, the next area for review, and probably the one that raises the most questions, is that of extracts.
 These are parts of a plant that are used for medicinal purposes and are often also reputed to work hand-in-hand with the vitamins and minerals to improve efficacy.